paulcmd/e_commerce/README.md

 ## Future Improvements:
 * Use Redux to manage state instead of prop drilling data down several components.
 * Allow user to add products from an add_product page, currently can only be done through a commerce.js account
-* Use React.Memo() so that child components don't have to re-render every time their respective parents do.
+* Use React.useMemo() so that child components don't have to re-render every time their respective parents do.
 This will further optimize performance.

 ---